gogobook/my-asp-dot-net/ch4.md

 where the is and as operators come into play.
 Instead of doing the cast directly, it’s a good idea to check whether the parameter implements the interface IBankAccount .
-The as operator works similar to the cast operator within the class hierarchy—it returns a reference to the object.
+The as operator works similar to the cast operator within the class hierarchy——it returns a reference to the object.
 However, it never throws an InvalidCastException .
 Instead, this operator returns null in case the object is not of the type asked for.
 Here, it is a good idea to verify for